leo2d/person-crud/web/README.md

         ```
 4. So you can run __yarn start__ or __npm start__ to start the application
-5. Important: __Note that you will need internet connection, because these projects uses some CDN resources__
+5. Important: __Note that you will need internet connection, because this project uses some CDN resources__